o-ran-sc/ric-plt-submgr/docs/user-guide.rst

 		- RouteCreateFail: The total number of subscription route create failure
 		- RouteCreateUpdateFail: The total number of subscription route create update failure
 		- MergedSubscriptions: The total number of merged Subscriptions
+		- DuplicateE2SubReq: The total number of same E2 SubscriptionRequest messages from same xApp,

  Subscription delete counters:
 		- SubDelReqFromXapp: The total number of SubscriptionDeleteResponse messages received from xApp
 		- SubDelRespToXapp: The total number of SubscriptionDeleteResponse messages sent to xApp
+		- RestSubDelReqFromXapp: The total number of Rest SubscriptionDeleteRequest messages received from xApp
+		- RestSubDelRespToXapp: The total number of Rest SubscriptionDeleteResponse messages sent to xApp
+		- RestSubDelFailToXapp: The total number of Rest SubscriptionDeleteFailure messages sent to xApp
 		- SubDelReqToE2: The total number of SubscriptionDeleteRequest messages sent to E2Term
 		- SubDelReReqToE2: The total number of SubscriptionDeleteRequest messages resent to E2Term
 		- SubDelRespFromE2: The total number of SubscriptionDeleteResponse messages from E2Term